 Hand washing for delicate fibers:

-Ithaca Bar Soap and Liquid Soap Bars are great for hand washing wool, silk, and delicates.
+Ithaca Bar Soap and Liquid Soap Bar Concentrate are great for hand washing wool, silk, and delicates.
 I am a textile artist in my spare time, and work with a lot of wool and silk fabric, yarn and roving.
 I use natural plant based dyes and am also a wet felter.
 Our soap is gentle enough to leave the integrity of the fibers, but strong enough to clean.